ch-stark/gitops-rbac-example/blog/blog.md

 ### Validating RBAC/Kyverno Rules from the UI

+Now let's look at some validation scenarios:

-Try to create a Subscription
+* Try to create a Subscription

 ![Subscription not allowed](images/subscriptionnotallowed.png)